The Perpetuity of the Sabbath

 The first key phrase is throughout your generations.
 The Hebrew word for this term is ledorot.
 While it is used of the Sabbath, this expression is also used of a man’s lifetime (Lev.
 25: 30), of the Levitical Priesthood (Ex.
 40: 15; Lev.
 6: 22; 10: 9; Num .
 10: 8; 18: 23), of the ceremony of the lampstands (Ex.
 27: 21; Lev.
 24: 3), of the service of the brazen laver (Ex.
 30: 21), of the meal-offering (Lev.
 6: 18), and of the sacrificial system (Lev.
 7: 36; Num.
 15: 15).

+In other words, Fruchtenbaum’s argument is: even if the term ledorot contextually means forever in Sabbath-related passages, since it is also used of entities which are deemed temporary then under no circumstances can one ever deem ledorot to mean forever.
 In the proclamation of Leviticus 25:30, the phrase “throughout your generations” is not speaking of a man’s lifetime despite what Fruchtenbaum has surmised; rather, it more suitably refers to the generations of a man’s genealogy and such generations are not necessarily bounded.
-There is therefore no reason to believe that Leviticus 25:30 is not literally true when it states that “the house that is in the walled city shall be established for ever to him that bought it throughout his generations” despite the that fact that the buyer will eventually die or that the house itself may be a temporary fixture.
+There is hence no reason to believe that Leviticus 25:30 is not literally true when it states that “the house that is in the walled city shall be established for ever to him that bought it throughout his generations” despite the fact that the buyer will eventually die or that the house itself may be a temporary fixture.
 What the verse is merely telling us is that the house will “throughout [the buyer’s] generations” always belong to the buyer so long as it exists and he has descendants to inherit the house.
-In the other verses cited, the bible gives us no reason to suspect that those things mentioned such as the Levitical Priesthood or the ceremonial aspects of the sacrificial system are incompatible with the literal meaning of the phrase “throughout your generations.”
+In the other verses cited, the Bible gives us no reason to suspect that those things mentioned such as the Levitical Priesthood or the ceremonial aspects of the sacrificial system are incompatible with the literal meaning of the phrase “throughout your generations.”

 b.
 The Meaning of “Perpetual”